salmanwaheed/devops-projects/knowledge-base/bash.md

 # Bash Scripting 80/20 Quick Guide

-This is everything we need for 80% of the Bash Scripting tasks.
+This covers about 80% of what we need for Bash automation scripts.

 ## To run script